AlexisMergan/qsm-chicago/docs.typ

     &eq.def (w_n / kappa_(i n))^(theta) \
     "and" Phi_i
     &eq.def sum_(k in cal(L)) phi_(i k).
-  $<eqn:commute-probability>
+  $<eqn:mA-commute-probability>

 #cite(<train_2003>, form: "prose"), especially the first three chapters, is an excellent resource on discrete choice models.
-If you are unfamiliar with the result in @eqn:commute-probability, I recommend starting there.
+If you are unfamiliar with the result in @eqn:mA-commute-probability, I recommend starting there.
 You can access the book at #link("https://eml.berkeley.edu/books/choice2.html")[https://eml.berkeley.edu/books/choice2.html].#footnote[I welcome your feedback.
-Would it be useful to include the derivation of @eqn:commute-probability here?]
+Would it be useful to include the derivation of @eqn:mA-commute-probability here?]

 // CM: add a discrete choice citation